epiviz/epiviz.github.io.old/charts.md

 ## Manipulating charts
 </a>

-The charts in Epiviz are all resizable, and all feature a number of options, some specific to the chart, some general.
+The charts in {{ site.epiviz }} are all resizable, and all feature a number of options, some specific to the chart, some general.
 In this section we go over a few of them.

 1. **Toggle Tooltip.** This button allows the user to toggle between showing and hiding tooltips on chart object hover.